Locking Residential Mailboxes Prevent Mail Theft & Fraud

 How can homeowners protect themselves from this escalating mail theft crime wave that targets their residential mailboxes?

-The number one deterrent is simply selecting a secure locking residential mailbox, one with a locking mechanism, or adding a locking feature to an existing residential mailbox like a mailbox insert.
+The number one deterrent is simply selecting locking residential mailboxes that have secure locking mechanisms, or adding a locking feature to an existing residential mailbox like a locking mailbox insert.

 For homeowners who can purchase their own residential mailboxes, the best place to find locking residential mailboxes is The MailboxWorks.
 With seventy-four locking mailboxes to choose from, The MailboxWorks has the largest selection of secure, locking residential mailboxes in the nation.